esegere/AprendiendoPython/README.md

 ## temas no documentados

+- kwargs
 - generadores
 - compresiones
+- archivos
 - bloques "with"
-- kwargs
-- funciones integradas útiles
+- PIP